 Wendy fell silent at that.

-"Wendy," Charle whispered.
+"Wendy," Carla whispered.
 "Doesn't that seem familiar to you?"

 A distinctive landscape came into view in the distant horizon; a view that greeted them every morning in the small community housing Cait Shelter.
 The steep slope leading up that they—as a team—had scaled out of sheer boredom in their downtime between missions.
-It was a memory she knew Wendy wouldn't soon forget.
+Carla knew it was a memory Wendy wouldn't soon forget.

 "That's our guild," Wendy mumbled anxiously.
 "They're heading towards our guild."